patrickmcelwee/ml-visjs-graph-ng/README.markdown

 #### Using Roxy

-Unless you now better, you should do this in `deploy/ml-config.xml` of your application.
+You should do this in `deploy/ml-config.xml` of your application.
 Add the following line to the `<database></database>` configuration for the database with name `<database-name>${content-db}</database-name>` (around line 179 at the time of this writing).